pandyama/Birthdays/README.md

 Features
 - Add and Delete Birthdays

-Live on Play store below
+Live on Play store -
 https://play.google.com/store/apps/details?id=com.mp.birthdays

 Below is the look of the app